ServerlessOpsIO/serverlessops-workshops/02-architecture/02-synchronous-requests/README.md

 </p>
 </details>

 This refactoring is very easy in part because the `handler()` function previously only handled receiving the triggering event, some basic logging, calling `_get_unicorn()`, and responding to the event source.
-All the real work of fecthing a unicorn was done in `_get_unicorn()`.
+All the real work of fetching a unicorn was done in `_get_unicorn()`.
 If you keep handler logic responsible for event source handling and the business logic of your Lambda function separate it becomes easy to add new or support multiple event sources.

-#### Add Function and SSM Paramater to *serverless.yml*
+#### Add Function and SSM Parameter to *serverless.yml*
 Now add a new function to the _serverless.yml_ file.
 Rename the _RequestUnicorn_ function to _RequestUnicornApig_ and then change the handler value to `handlers/get_unicorn.handler_apig`.
 After that, make a copy of the function and rename it _RequestUnicornInvoke_, change the handler value to `handlers/get_unicorn.handler_invoke`, and remove the `event` key and the keys under it.

 Your _serverless.yml_ file should now have two functions which correspond to the two handlers you created in *handlers/get_unicorn.py*.